ποΈ 02092025 1020

 1. What is a CTE?β

-A Common Table Expression (CTE) is a temporary result set defined using WITH
+A Common Table Expression (CTE) is a temporary result set defined using WITH and used within a single query.

 Think of it like creating a named subquery that improves readability and reusability.